andrewcottam/general/README.md

 general
 =======

-general repo with individual files
+general repo with individual files. test push from atom.